-Texas police to demand Tesla crash data as Musk denies autopilot use - Up News Info
+Texas police to demand Tesla crash data as Musk denies Autopilot use - Up News Info

 Article content

+NHTSA told Reuters last month it had opened 27 special investigations into crashes of Tesla vehicles, 23 of which remain active, in crashes believed to have been tied to Autopilot use.

+Tesla did not respond to a request for comment.
+Its shares closed down 3.4% Monday before picking up 1.5% in after hours trading following Musk’s tweet.

-The NTSB, which makes safety recommendations but cannot compel recalls, said it would send two people to conduct a safety investigation into the Texas crash focusing “on the vehicle’s operation and the post-crash fire.”
+The NTSB, which makes safety recommendations but cannot compel recalls, said its investigation into the Texas crash would focus “on the vehicle’s operation and the post-crash fire.”

-The NTSB has criticized NHTSA’s approach to oversight of automated vehicles as “misguided, because it essentially relies on waiting for problems to occur rather than addressing safety issues proactively.”
-It added NHTSA has “taken a nonregulatory approach to automated vehicle safety.”
+Fire officials said it took four hours to completely extinguish the fire because of the car’s lithium ion battery.

 (Reporting by David Shepardson and Hyunjoo Jin Editing by Richard Chang, Nick Zieminski, Jonathan Oatis, Karishma Singh and Jane Wardell)